LobsDICE: Offline Learning from Observation via Stationary Distribution Correction Estimation: LobsDICE

 \section{LobsDICE}

-We present \textit{offline imitation Learning from OBServation via stationary DIstribution Correction Estimation} (LobsDICE), a principled offline IfO algorithm that further extends the recent progress made by the DIstribution Correction Estimation (DICE) methods for offline RL.
+We present \textit{offline Learning from OBServation via stationary DIstribution Correction Estimation} (LobsDICE), a principled offline LfO algorithm that further extends the recent progress made by the DIstribution Correction Estimation (DICE) methods for offline RL.
 LobsDICE essentially optimizes the stationary distributions of the target policy to match the expert's state visitations.

-In the context of offline RL, the pessimism principle (i.e. prevent deviating too much from the data support) has been commonly adopted to avoid severe performance degradation~\citep{nachumE2019algaedice,fujimoto2019bcq,kumar2019bear,kumar2020cql,lee2021optidice,jin2021pessimism}.
-In the same manner, we use KL divergence minimization between $\bar{d}^\pi(s,s')$ and $\bar{d}^E(s,s')$ with additional KL regularization:
+In the context of offline RL, the policy constraint principle (i.e. prevent deviating too much from the data support) is one of the common approaches to avoid severe performance degradation~\citep{nachumE2019algaedice,fujimoto2019bcq,kumar2019bear,lee2021optidice,jin2021pessimism}.
+In the same manner, we use KL divergence minimization between $\bar{d}^\pi(s,s')$ and $\bar{d}^E(s,s')$ with additional KL regularization on the deviation from $d^I$: